LookHere/HumanResourcesScience/README.md

 For more updates on what we're working on, join the LinkedIn group [Human Resource Science](https://www.linkedin.com/groups/12704693/).

-To see recordings of our previouse lectures, subscribe to the [HR Sci Youtube Channel](https://www.youtube.com/@HRSci/playlists).
+To see recordings of our previouse events, subscribe to the [HR Sci Youtube Channel](https://www.youtube.com/@HRSci/playlists).

 ## Upcoming Events